kookmin-sw/capstone-2025-13/API.md

 Get current user's information

 - Description

             Retrieves the logged-in user's information using a valid access token.
+            The user's information will be returned in the response body.
+            The response will include the user's email, roles, and username, as well as their gender and birth date.
+            This endpoint is protected and requires a valid access token.

 #### Responses